Katy Perry worries fans after her eyelid appears paralysed during concert

 Ramsay Hunt syndrome is a rare neurological disorder, characterised by a rash that occurs around the ear, face, or mouth and paralysis of the facial nerve.
 The syndrome is caused by the varicella-zoster virus, which is the same virus that causes chickenpox and shingles.

-Some commenters made bizarre connections between Perry’s eye “glitch” and the Covid-19 vaccine, with one TikTok user even noting: “Conspiracy theorists are gonna have a field day with this one.”
+As one TikTok user noted: “Conspiracy theorists are gonna have a field day with this one.”

 While Katy Perry has yet to publicly comment on the viral video, the “Firework” singer has previously spoken about a condition she suffers from dubbed “wonk-eye”.
 During the 2021 season of American Idol, Perry comforted 16-year-old contestant Caleb Kennedy when he was feeling insecure over his lazy eye, according to Newsweek.